darthwalsh/bin/apps/python.RelativePathShebang.md

 - [ ] other tools from https://pipx.pypa.io/stable/comparisons

 ## Solutions to IDE support
+IDE python language server needs to know where these packages are for autocomplete.
+In [[vscode]] it can find any venv in your workspace, but pipx by default manages venvs somewhere else
+- [ ] is there some pipx config to put the venvs within the workspace?

+My manual workaround now is to
+1. Comment out the script body
+2. Run `pipx run -v ./script.py`
+3. Add the output path to [`.vscode/settings.json`](../.vscode/settings.json) `pthon.analysis.extraPaths`

-- [ ] Any tool or vscode extension to set i.e. `python.analysis.extraPaths` for the currently open script?
+- [ ] Any tool or vscode extension to automatically set i.e. `python.analysis.extraPaths` for the currently open script?